 Paris Agreement Country examples Emission budget No explicit emission budgets, but explicit science-informed temperature objectives and net zero emissions in the second half of the century imply emission budget for the world.
-Only weak criteria for distributing overall emission budgets among individual parties or groups, but clear that developed countries should take the lead, reflecting an emphasis on equity ir implementation of PA (Articles 2 and 3).
-Targets in law Net zero emissions in the second half of this century (Article 4.1).
+Only weak criteria for distributing overall emission budgets among individual parties or groups, but clear that developed countries should take the lead, reflecting an emphasis on equity in implementation of PA (Articles 2 and 3) Targets in law Net zero emissions in the second half of this century (Article 4.1).
 Developed countries undertake economy-wide absolute emission reduction targets.
 (Article 4.4).
 Developing countries [] are encouraged to move towards economy-wide emission reduction or limitation targets (Article 4.4).
 Highest possible ambition (Article 4.3).
 Each NDC has to be "maintained" (Article 4.2).
 The UK, Norway, Finland, Mexico, Scotland and France have targets in law (with important differences in design and legal weight).
 Sweden's climate law requires Parliament to adopt targets and the government to achieve them.
-Low carbor strategies consistent with net zero objective All parties should strive to formulate and communicate long-term low greenhouse gas emission development strategies mindful of the Agreement's objectives (Article 4.19), and are invited to do so by 2020 (Paragraph 35 of the Paris Decision). plans (with different levels of detail,
+Low carbor strategies consistent with net zero objective and communicate long-term low plans (with different levels of detail,

-Paris Agreement Country examples Review and Global stocktake (Article 14). · Climate laws generally contain review ambition clauses to monitor progress.
+Paris Agreement Country examples Review and · Global stocktake (Article 14). · Climate laws generally contain review ambition clauses to monitor progress.
 Some of • Ambition increases over time: progression the laws also require the definition of Each successive NDC represents new measures and/or targets if the a progression beyond the Party's review suggests that targets will be previous NDC (Article 4.3). missed.
 The Mexican climate law, for example, allows only setting more ambitious targets.
-Institutions • Conference of the parties, several · Climate laws in the UK, Sweden, subsidiary bodies and a financial Mexico, Ireland, France, California, and mechanism: link to IPCC for scientific Scotland establish institutions tasked advice but no requirement on parties to support implementation (with to establish institutions specifically important differences in mandate and mandated to support the implemencomposition). tation of the PA.
-Participation Enhance public and private sector • Climate laws generally provide for platform participation in the implemenpublic consultation in review processes tation of nationally determined and plan making.
+Institutions • Conference of the parties, several · Climate laws in the UK.
+Sweden. subsidiary bodies and a financial Mexico, Ireland, France, California, and mechanism: link to IPCC for scientific Scotland establish institutions tasked advice but no requirement on parties to support implementation (with to establish institutions specifically important differences in mandate and mandated to support the implemencomposition). tation of the PA.
+Participation Enhance public and private sector · Climate laws generally provide for platform participation in the implemenpublic consultation in review processes tation of nationally determined and plan making.
 Ireland (Citizens' contributions (Article 8).
 Assembly) and Germany are examples of countries with innovative, dedicated direct citizen consultation mechanisms.
-Financial • Explicit purpose of the PA is to • The Swedish climate law stipulates that policy objectives (...) cooperate with each other".
-The French law provides for carbon tax with distinct values for refers to market-based mechanisms to achieve its targets.
+Financial · Explicit purpose of the PA is to • The Swedish climate law stipulates that flows redirect finance flows towards low "climate policy and national budgetary greenhouse gas emissions and policy objectives (...) cooperate with climate resilient development each other".
+The French law provides (Article 2.1 c). for carbon tax with distinct values for · Developed country parties shall 2020 and 2030.
+The Mexican law provide financial resources to assist refers to market-based mechanisms developing country parties (Article 9). to achieve its targets.